nanocurrency/nano-docs/docs/integration-guides/build-options.md

 ### Beta builds

-**OS Binaries**
-Each beta release cycle official beta builds of the node for Linux, MacOS and Windows are released and can be found at https://beta.nano.org.
+Each beta release cycle official beta builds of the node for Linux, MacOS and Windows are released, along with Docker images.
 Go to the [Beta Network page](/running-a-node/beta-network/) for more details.

 **Other sources**
-The beta node can be also be installed from other sources including [Docker](/running-a-node/beta-network#pulling-the-docker-image) and RHEL/CentOS rpm:
+The beta node can be also be installed for RHEL/CentOS rpm:
 ```bash
 sudo yum-config-manager --add-repo https://repo.nano.org/nanocurrency-beta.repo
 sudo yum install nanocurrency-beta